 (6) Controlled substances may not be returned to the pharmacy.

-(7) Controlled substances in need of disposal shall be destroyed on-site at the program and their destruction shall be:
+(7) Controlled substances in need of disposal shall be destroyed on-site at the assisted living program and their destruction shall be:

 (a) Conducted by two members of the staff, one of whom must be a licensed practitioner, pharmacist, or a nurse; and

-(b) Recorded on a form supplied by the Division of Drug Control, a copy of which shall be forwarded to the Division within 10 days of destruction.
+(b) Recorded on a form supplied by the Division of Drug Control, a copy of which shall be forwarded to the Division within 10 calendar days of destruction.

 10.07.14.30